What: Prolific composer John Zorn presents two of his game pieces, Cobra and Hockey at Roulette in May.

 Tickets: General Admission $25, Premium $40, $30 Tickets at the door

-Brooklyn, NY – Roulette is thrilled to welcome back prolific composer John Zorn to present two of his game pieces, Cobra and Xu Feng.
+Brooklyn, NY – Roulette is thrilled to welcome back prolific composer John Zorn to present two of his game pieces, Cobra and Hockey.
 This will be the second time Cobra is performed at Roulette since the 2014 performance celebrated the work’s 30th anniversary.
+A concert experience of extraordinary vitality, the musical thrills and astoundingly visual interaction of the ensemble is deeply satisfying, seductive, and thought-provoking.

 Sylvie Courvoisier – Piano